pengyuanli-bjtu/pengyuanli-bjtu.github.io/_pages/about.md

 # 🔥 News
-- *2026.03*: &nbsp;🎉🎉 One paper has been accepted by IEEE TMM.
+- *2026.03*: &nbsp;🎉🎉 One paper has been accepted by IEEE Transactions on Multimedia.
 Congratulations, Brother Zisen❗️
 - *2026.03*: &nbsp;🎉🎉 One paper has been accepted by ICME 2026.
 Congratulations, Brother Zechang❗️
-- *2026.02*: &nbsp;🎉🎉 One paper has been accepted by IEEE TKDE.
+- *2026.02*: &nbsp;🎉🎉 One paper has been accepted by IEEE Transactions on Knowledge and Data Engineering.
 Congratulations, Brother Zisen❗️
-- *2026.01*: &nbsp;🎉🎉 One paper has been accepted by IEEE TKDE.
+- *2026.01*: &nbsp;🎉🎉 One paper has been accepted by IEEE Transactions on Knowledge and Data Engineering.
-- *2025.12*: &nbsp;🎉🎉 One paper has been accepted by JDR.
+- *2025.12*: &nbsp;🎉🎉 One paper has been accepted by the Journal of Dental Research.
 Congratulations, Brother Aobo❗️
 - *2025.10*: &nbsp;🎉🎉 One paper has been accepted by Neurocomputing.
 Congratulations, Brother Zisen❗️
 - *2025.09*: &nbsp;🎉🎉 One paper has been accepted by Neurocomputing.
 Congratulations, Brother Teng❗️
-- *2025.07*: &nbsp;🎉🎉 One paper has been accepted by IEEE TMM.
+- *2025.07*: &nbsp;🎉🎉 One paper has been accepted by IEEE Transactions on Multimedia.
 - *2025.07*: &nbsp;🎉🎉 One paper has been accepted by ACM MM 2025.
 - *2025.03*: &nbsp;🎉🎉 One paper has been accepted by Neurocomputing.